corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/overview.md

 # Ledger Recovery

-Ledger Recovery complements a standardised Corda Network operational backup and recovery process.
+Ledger Recovery complements a standardised Corda network operational backup and recovery process.
-Use it to re-instate a Corda database from the point of a consistent backup, and do not use it to recover a partially corrupt database, for example, where records may be missing from a subset of tables.
+Use it to re-instate a Corda database from the point of a consistent backup.
+It is not intended to be used to recover a partially corrupt database, for example, where records may be missing from a subset of tables.
-The Ledger Recovery process utilises new recovery distribution records in conjunction with the atomicity semantics of recording corda transactions, which encompass recording the transaction to the `node_transactions` table, updating the vault states tables and, optionally, updating any other custom contract state tables associated with the transaction.
+The Ledger Recovery process utilises new recovery distribution records in conjunction with the atomicity semantics of recording Corda transactions, which encompass recording the transaction to the `node_transactions` table, updating the vault states tables and, optionally, updating any other custom contract state tables associated with the transaction.

 {{< note >}}
-All transactions types are recoverable except issuance transactions without observers (for example, where a node issues new states to itself only).
+All transaction types are recoverable except transaction chains that have not been observed by other nodes.
+An example might be an issuance transaction that had no observers during finalisation and that has not been involved in subsequent transactions with other nodes in the network, yet.
 {{< /note >}}

 Ledger Recovery builds on the foundations established in [Two Phase Finality]({{< relref "../../../two-phase-finality.md" >}}),